 - Paid promoted content, which includes both commercial content (advertising) and pieces of content distributed more widely or featured more prominently than they organically would be due to paid promotion

-In their experiment, Facebook is removing “organic” content (#2 above) posted by publishers and organizations from its users’ main News Feeds, and relegating these posts to a secondary stream of “Content from Pages” that most users won’t bother to read.
+Based on their recent announcements, Facebook will be removing or dramatically de-emphasizing “organic” content (#2 above) posted by publishers and organizations from its users’ main News Feeds.
 Promoted content and posts by your Facebook friends will remain in the main News Feed.
 In other words: this is a pay-to-play system for publishers.

-Don’t panic!
-First of all, nothing’s official yet — this is just a test in six markets outside the US and UK.
-Second, we’ve seen this coming for a long time, and the coping strategies haven’t changed.
+Don’t panic: We’ve seen this coming for a long time, and the coping strategies haven’t changed.
 Focus on creating great content, buy ads with smart targeting, and think about how you can move your social audience to an owned platform (for most organizations, that means email).

 Here’s what we think about these changes: